OSGConnect/connectbook/admin/user-login-project-manual.md

 ## Login to the Portal Server

-Since `gosync` runs on the `www` server, the first step is to log in.
+Since `gosync` runs on the `www.osgconnect.net` server, the first step is to log in.

     $ ssh www.osgconnect.net